PHOTOS OF BEECH

 Separate flowers on the same tree (monoecious tree).
 Long stalked male flowers, gathered in spikes with numerous stamens bearing anthers yellow.
 Female flowers clustered in groups of 1 to 3 in spikes with short stalks.

 European tree, typical of flat-leaf deciduous forests of temperate climate.
+It has been used as a medicinal plant (See medicinal properties)

 More information about plants.